Pere Ubu gets through the day Screenshot

 Photographs

 David must be warned if a photograph session is on the cards.
-See the separate set of Photo protocols.
+See the separate set of Photo protocols .
 Very important.

 Radio Appearances/Interviews

-The local record rep must provide a compact disk copy of the album for radio play, NOT a cassette, and must inform the dj of any local appearances that David Thomas or Pere Ubu will be making.
+The local record rep must provide a compact disk copy of the album for radio play, not a cassette, and must inform the dj of any local appearances that David Thomas or Pere Ubu will be making.
 David is embarrassed by self-promotion and will not do it so it is the local rep's responsibility to ask the dj to plug any concert appearances and to provide details of such appearances to the dj ahead of time.
 David will become irritated if he has to do this himself.

 Benefit Concerts